Paskoje Primojević: Life and works

 Primojević was born into the Ragusan noble family Primojević (Primo).
 The family hailed from the region of Sutjeska, and belonged to a group of notable Ragusan families that migrated from the territory of Bosnia and Herzegovina.
 There were two branches of the family in Dubrovnik, both hailing from Bosnia and Herzegovina, from where their ancestors moved to Dubrovnik in the 14th century, and both became notable.
 Paskoje belongs to the branch which produced three chancellors in the Ragusan government, and one notable poet.
 The other branch was involved in trade.
 Their coat of arms with a sun and three stars can be found in the Church of the Holy Mother of Mercy and in front of the house of M. Jakšić.

 Paskoje's father was Pripčo Dobreljević (1400–1466).
 Paskoje had sons Trajan, Niko and Luka, all of whom became scribes.
 Trajan and Niko were both Serbian scribes, in the period of 1527–36 and 1536–66, respectively.
 Luka (fl.
 1504–24) was a Latin script scribe.
 Paskoje and his sons wrote their texts in the Jekavian pronunciation of Shtokavian.

-In his youth, he embarked on satirical poetry, in which he ridiculed the people of Korčula and Kotor.
-A humorous and mocking collection of Fioke has been preserved, in which he ridiculed contemporaries by parodying Petrarchist expression and poetic conventions.
-He left several psalms and a number of pious songs in his manuscript.
-One of them is the translation of the funeral poem Dies irae, which he published in the Zrcalo duhovno (1614).
-In literary history, he is known for his work Pjesan od upućenja riječi vječne i od poroda Djevičkoga (1614), a rendition of Sannazaro's epic De partu Virginis (1526), and the melodrama Euridiče (1617), a translation of Rinuccini's Euridice, which served as a libretto for the first operas.